devliqht/website/README.md

-# Calasanz Q4 Portfolio Website
+# My Portfolio
-### The website for my school project.
+### Initially the website for my school project.
+I've now decided to continue working on this to make this my not-so-for-professional portfolio, just for fun.